List of largest fish: Jawless fish (Agnatha)

-The hagfish, which are not taxonomically true fish, are among the most primitive extant vertebrates.
+Hagfish are among the most primitive extant vertebrates.
 There is only one order and family in this animal class.
 All of the 77 known species have elongated, eel-like bodies but can be distinguished by their downward-facing mouths.
 The largest form is the goliath hagfish (Eptatretus goliath).
 This species can range up to 1.28 m in length and weigh to 6.2 kg.